Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Video-MME

-\paragraph{Video \& Meta Information.} Our dataset comprises a total of 900 videos, 713 subtitles, and 869 audio files.
+Our dataset comprises a total of 900 videos, 744 subtitles, and 900 audio files.
 Most videos are accompanied by both subtitles and audios, providing valuable resources for investigating the impact of external information on video understanding performance.
 The upper right part of Figure~\ref{fig:domain_category} illustrates the duration distribution of the collected videos.
 Specifically, within the short video category, longer videos occupy a larger portion.
-For medium-length videos, the duration is more uniformly distributed.
-In the category of long videos, there is a long-tailed distribution where longer videos have fewer samples.
+For medium-length videos, the duration distribution is more uniform, while long videos exhibit a long-tailed distribution, with fewer samples as the duration increases.
 The bottom right part of Figure~\ref{fig:domain_category} shows the distribution of task types.
-Shorter videos predominantly involve perception-related tasks such as action and object recognition.
-In contrast, longer videos mainly feature tasks related to temporal reasoning.
-Overall, this analysis highlights that our dataset covers a wide range of video durations and various task types, enabling a comprehensive evaluation of temporal understanding.
+Shorter videos predominantly involve perception-related tasks such as action and object recognition, while longer videos mainly feature tasks related to reasoning.
+Overall, this analysis highlights that Video-MME covers a wide range of video durations and task types, enabling a comprehensive evaluation of temporal understanding.

-\paragraph{QA Pair.} We demonstrate the language diversity of the questions and answers in our dataset.
-Table~\ref{tab:text_statist-cs} lists the average word count of the textual fields in our dataset.
-The word counts for questions, options, and answers display notable consistency across different video lengths, suggesting a uniform style of QA pairs in our dataset.
-On the other hand, the word count for subtitles increases significantly with the length of the videos, e.g., short videos have an average word count of 200.9, while the long video subset have the count up to 6.5K.
-This trend indicates that longer videos contain more information, as evidenced by the increased volume of subtitles.
+\paragraph{QA Pairs.} We present a detailed analysis of language diversity in the questions and answers within our dataset.
+Table~\ref{tab:text_statist-cs} lists the average word counts of the textual fields including questions, options and answers in our dataset.
+Notably, the word counts display notable consistency across different video lengths, suggesting a standardized format in the QA pairs.
+In contrast, subtitle word counts increase markedly with video length—e.g., short videos average 198.6 words, while long videos reach up to 6.5K words.
+This trend indicates longer videos contain more information, as evidenced by the increased volume of subtitles.
 The analysis reveals that our questions are diverse, and the answers are well-balanced.
-In addition, the distribution of the four answer options (A/B/C/D) follows a near-uniform distribution (25.2\%/27.2\%/25.2\%/22.3\%), ensuring an unbiased evaluation.
+In addition, the distribution of the options (A/B/C/D) follows a near-uniform distribution (25.1/27.2/25.3/22.4\%), ensuring an unbiased evaluation.